 - Works created by the U.S. government

-- Works for which copyright protection has lapsed, including materials published in the U.S. before 1923 and materials published in the U.S. without a copyright notice between 1923 and 1989
+- Works for which copyright protection has lapsed, including materials published in the U.S. before 1929 and materials published in the U.S. without a copyright notice between 1929 and 1989 (Note: the references to 1929 are effective for 2024 and will increase by an additional year each year after 2024.)

 - Works expressly donated to the public domain.